FireML/EvenMoreFish/docs/docs/configuration/items.md

 - `head-uuid` - This takes a player's UUID, and will use that player's head as the item.
 - `multiple-head-uuid` - This takes a list of player UUIDs, and will randomly choose one when the item is created.
 - `own-head` - This will use the head of the player who owns the item, if available.

+If none of these are present, the item defaults to raw cod.

 ### CustomModelData
 CustomModelData is applied using the `custom-model-data` setting.